 This was the first meeting in a series of three about food and water supply resilience and we took a global view and starting to explore new ways to bring together 'big' datasets from different sources to assess risk and resilience in food supply chains.

 We jointly hosted these three meetings with the Joint Research Centre (JRC) of the European Commission and we are co-producing papers to identify future research gaps and opportunities in this area and to highlight potential areas for collabotation between researchers at the two institutions.

-Our first witness is Professor Alan O'Niell, Emeritus Professor of Meteorology at the University of Reading and the founding Director of the NERC National Centre for Earth Observation.
-He is a visiting professor at the Cavendish this year and while he is here, he is interested in building capability in the use of satellite data and "big data" analytical methods (e.g. machine learning) for diverse applications in the environmental and climate sectors, in particular in the area of agri-food and sustainable production.
+Our first witness was Professor Alan O'Niell, Emeritus Professor of Meteorology at the University of Reading and the founding Director of the NERC National Centre for Earth Observation.
+He is a visiting professor at the Cavendish and while he is here, he is interested in building capability in the use of satellite data and "big data" analytical methods (e.g. machine learning) for diverse applications in the environmental and climate sectors, in particular in the area of agri-food and sustainable production.

 He joined Dr Mukesh Kumar, a Research Associate in the International Manufacturing group at the IfM whose research focuses on risk and resilience in international manufacturing and supply networks, particularly in India.
 Steve Peedell, a Senior Scientific Officer in the Land Resource Management Unit also flew over from the JRC in Ispra, Italy, where he focuses on projects in the African, Caribbean, Pacific (ACP) regions and developing spatial databases, catalogues and interoperable web services for geoinformation.

 Wicked problems and questions generated by the open discussion included: